briandrum/codes.forchagrin.com/_articles/article-xi-amendments-to-charter.md

 layout: page
 part_no: 0
 article_no: 11
-title: "Article XI: Amendments to charter"
+title: "Article XI: Amendments to Charter"
 ---

 ## Section XI-1: Procedure